gaborcs/lambda-terminal/README.md

 n! = n * (n - 1)!, if n > 0
 ```

-The definition in Lambda is very similar to the above (shown with parentheses this time for easier comparison):
+The definition in Lambda is very similar to the above:
 ```
 λ 0 -> 1
 | n -> * n (factorial (- n 1))